kivanctezoren/ccnn-uq-bootstrap/README.md

 ## 3.1.
 Experimental setup

-The authors propose the following set-ups for the experiments for each of the aforementioned models and techniques:
+The authors propose the following set-ups for the experiments for the aforementioned techniques that we are trying to reproduce (excluding the ones that we could not reproduce for stated reasons):
 * CCNN KIVANÇ BURAYA YAZ ABİ NE KULLANDIYSA
+* For bootstrapping, perform $B=100$ sampling iterations
 * LeNet-5 with 3 convolution and 2 fully connected layers, where the numbers of convolution filters are (32,64,128) with a kernel size of (2,2).
-* For train & forget, train a pretrained backbone for transfer learning through
+* For train & forget, train a pretrained backbone for transfer learning through first training the LeNet-5 on Fashion MNIST data (cats and dogs from CIFAR10) for 30 epochs.
+Then, training it with the same weights on Original MNIST data (deer and horse from CIFAR10) for another 30 epochs.
-* * asd
+* For train & flip, train a pretrained backbone for transfer learning through first training the LeNet-5 on on Fashion MNIST data (cats and dogs from CIFAR10) for 30 epochs.
+Then, trainining it with the same weights on the same datasets with randomly flipped labels for another 30 epochs.
+* For train & perturb

 We have omitted <...> step in input normalization due to an issue...